Defenses To Murder Charges Filed In Los Angeles

 So, even though the person is not guilty of murder, they're guilty of voluntary manslaughter.
 So, in my opinion, that would technically be a defense because you're saying that if a person is not guilty of murder, you should never have charged the murder prosecutors.

 Fine, they're guilty of something.
 They shot the person.
 They went too far, but they did it because they were in the heat of passion.
-Maybe it was some crime where their significant other was with another person committing adultery.
-They reacted to that unreasonably because they were very emotional — in shock — this is another defense in a murder case, and that is a lesser offense applies.
+Maybe it was some crime where their significant other was with another person, committing adultery.
+They reacted to that unreasonably because they were very emotional, in shock — this is another defense in a murder case, and that is a lesser offense that applies.
 It's different than murder.

 Another big defense in murder cases is a mental state.
 Sometimes, people hallucinate.
 Sometimes, they're not operating in their right mind when they commit the offense that killing another person.
 Sometimes, these mental defenses — depending on the circumstances surrounding the case — can be used to defend the case.
 To either support the murder charge in the San Fernando Valley or mitigate it down to something less.